rantahar/introduction-to-mpi/_episodes/13-tips-and-best-practices.md

 Once you have a working code only optimise the important parts.
 Use a profiler to determine where the program spends its time.
 Spend your time on the same lines of code.
-Keep everything else nice, clean and readable.
+Keep everything else nice, clean, and readable.

 * **Optimise Communication Over Computation**

 Especially when running on a large system, it is more important to reduce communication than it is to avoid computation.
 The processor can run quite a few floating point operations in the time it takes for the network to send a number from one rank to the other.